newle/newle.github.io/14bc kendar‘s Language School.md

 Today's agenda concerns the re-election of student concil.
 If anybody wishes to stand as an candidate.
 Please raise your hand.

 4.15
-I'd like to have a girl than a boy.
+I'd like to have a girl for the first time.
+Look, they say "first girl, then a boy.' don't they?

+4.16
+I look for all the world like an athelet in this outfit. but the truth is I don't do any sports at all.

+4.17
+they rolled along the big road. and they rolled along the little road until they were out of the country.

+4.18

+loud enough to borther me.